-Whether you’re a stay at home parent or a teacher in the classroom, making valentines is a fun way to get the kids involved creatively!
-Read on to find some easy peasy Valentine’s Day crafts that toddlers and preschoolers will love!
+Whether you’re a stay-at-home parent or a teacher in the classroom, making valentines is a fun way to get the kids involved creatively!
+Read on to find some easy peasy Valentine’s Day crafts for toddlers and preschoolers that they’ll love!

 It may seem easy to grab a printable and some crayons and call it a day (and then dig into some sweet Valentine’s treats), but there are so many ways to incorporate creativity into your little one’s valentine craft.
 Luckily, we’ve collected some great ideas so you don’t have to look any further.

 What Are Some Valentine’s Day Crafts for Toddlers?

 As a former teacher, the salad spinner became one of my greatest artistic assets when it came to toddlers and paint, always a dangerous game.
 For Valentine’s Day, you could use a heart-shaped paper and have the child pour red, pink, and white paint directly onto the paper in the salad spinner.
 Then, close the lid and invite the child to press the button.
 It’s a great gross motor activity and they’ll love seeing the way the paint has changed due to the spinning motions.

 2. Valentine’s Wreath